Park Lane case: Naek, Bukhari represent Zardari, Bilawal in NAB

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The legal counsel of former president Asif Ali Zardari and Chairman PPP Bilawal Bhutto Zardari — Senator Farooq H Naek and Syed Nayyar Hussain Bukhari — Thursday appeared before the Combined Investigation Team (CIT) of the NAB and submitted the reply of their party leaders in a case with regard to ongoing investigations against officers of CDA, M/s Park Lane Estate Company Private Limited and others of illegally allotting Forest Department land to Park Lane Estate Company Private Limited.
+ISLAMABAD: The legal counsel of former president Asif Ali Zardari and Chairman PPP Bilawal Bhutto Zardari — Senator Farooq H Naek and Syed Nayyar Hussain Bukhari — Thursday appeared before the Combined Investigation Team (CIT) of the National Accountability Bureau (NAB) and submitted the reply of their party leaders in a case with regard to ongoing investigations against officers of CDA, M/s Park Lane Estate Company Private Limited and others of illegally allotting Forest Department land to Park Lane Estate Company Private Limited.

 The legal team comprised of two former chairmen Senate--Senator Farooq H Naek and Syed Nayyar Hussain Bukhari — informed the CIT of the NAB Rawalpindi about non-appearance of Asif Ali Zardari and Bilawal Bhutto Zardari.